 |The Saimaa Lake region promises pristine waters and spectacular landscapes.|

 The Saimaa lake region draws thousands of tourists to Finland and features several the most delightfully still waters you'll have ever seen.
 Finland's largest lake and Europe's fourth largest, Lake Saimaa offers dramatic scenery among its countless activities for the region's visitors.
-During the summer in particular, there's fishing, swimming, and even canoe routes available to visitors.
+During the summer in particular, there's fishing, swimming, and canoeing.

 3. Lake Annecy, France

 |Lake Annecy near the borders of France, Switzerland and Italy offers a holiday on the water without the hoards of tourists.|